JakeStanger/filexplorer/README.md

 ## Configuration

 - **basePath** - The absolute path to use as the root for the file browser.
+- **port** - The port to serve on.
+- **allowUploads** - Whether uploading should be enabled.
+Disabling will cause `/upload` to `403`.
+- **uploadAuth** - An expected value for the `Authorization` header.
+Leave blank to disable.
+When set, requests will `403` if the header does not match.
 - **uploadPath** - The relative path from the root to upload pastes to.
-    - If you want to use this purely as a paste service, you can set this to `/`.
+If you want to use this purely as a paste service, you can set this to `/`.
-- **port** - The port to serve on.
 - **maxUploadSize** - The maximum file size, in *bytes*, that can be uploaded.